shindekokoro/homebridge-poweredup/README.md

 * "accessory": is the name of the plugin and is required as is.
 * "name": is the default name the hub will show up as in HomeKit.
 * "uuid": is required and can be found after attempting to start the hub and looking at the logs.
+* "motorPort": is optional and will allow for your to put the motor on a different port.
+If not set defaulted to port A.
+* "hubType": can be anything in the config, only used for HomeKit settings currently.
+* "deviceType": can be anything in the config, only used for HomeKit settings currently.

 ## TO-DO